digshake/cse131websitefl19/webpage/_assignments/00-welcome.md

 1. Create your repository.

 	You will create a separate repository for each assignment, studio, etc. that you complete in this course.
-Your repositories will be stored on <a href="http://github.com">GitHub</a> a popular website for storing code repositories.
+Your repositories will be stored on <a href="http://github.com" target="_blank">GitHub</a> a popular website for storing code repositories.
 You should visit this site and create an account, using your @wustl.edu email address.

 	Once you have created an account, you can create a repository for this assignment.
-To do so, follow <a href="https://classroom.github.com/a/HyYI3p_8">this link</a>.
+To do so, follow <a href="https://classroom.github.com/a/HyYI3p_8" target="_blank">this link</a>.
 You should see a screen like the following:

 	![github roster](../../../assignments/Classroom_Roster_Selection.png)